github/codeql/docs/language/ql-training-rst/cpp/bad-overflow-guard.rst

   - In our case:
     - The declaration introduces a variable for Expressions, called ``op``.
 At this stage, this variable represents all the expressions in the program.
     - The “range” part, ``op = a.getAnOperand()``,  restricts ``op`` to being one of the two operands to the addition.
-    - The “condition” part, ``isSmall(op)``, says that the ``forall`` holds only if the condition - that the ``op`` is small - holds for everything in the range - i.e. both the arguments to the addition
+    - The “condition” part, ``isSmall(op)``, says that the ``forall`` holds only if the condition - that the ``op`` is small - holds for everything in the range - that is both the arguments to the addition

 QL query: bad overflow guards
 =============================

-In some cases the result of the addition is cast to a small type of size less than 4 bytes, preventing automatic widening.
+Sometimes the result of the addition is cast to a small type of size less than 4 bytes, preventing automatic widening.
 We don’t want our query to flag these instances.

 We can use predicate ``Expr.getExplicitlyConverted()`` to reason about casts that are applied to an expression, adding  this restriction to our query: